Dragon Age II: Plot

 Varric concludes the story, saying that eventually, Hawke's companions drifted apart, and Hawke left Kirkwall.
 The Circles of Magi all over Thedas have followed Kirkwall's example and rebelled, with the Templars breaking away from the Chantry to fight them.
 Cassandra lets Varric go and leaves with Leliana and fellow Seekers, believing that since both Hawke and the Warden (if alive) have disappeared, they must be found to stop the war.

 Development

 BioWare's Edmonton office began development of Dragon Age II during the production of Dragon Age: Origins - Awakening.
 Publisher Electronic Arts gave BioWare only 14 to 16 months to finish the game's development, forcing the team to crunch for an extended period.
 Mike Laidlaw, David Gaider and Inon Zur returned to their roles as lead designer, writer and composer respectively.
 The game's development was completed on February 11, 2011, with BioWare confirming it had been declared gold, indicating it was being prepared for duplication and release.
+The game was ported to Mac OS X by TransGaming via the Cider engine.